 Our ideal client:

 Is a retiree or pre-retiree who enjoys open, honest and genuine personal relationships;

-Can handle the truth regarding their current financial situation and asset structure;
+Can handle the truth regarding their current financial situation;

 Is committed to implementing a written financial strategy in order to pursue important goals in life;